High-sensitivity Kinetic Inductance Detector Arrays for the Probe Far-Infrared Mission for Astrophysics: Long-wavelength array multitone measurements

-We measured a 1,008 pixel array prototype without microlenses in a dilution fridge cooled down to 125 mK.
-The readout circuit and array housing are designed to reduce stray electrical power and light.
+We measured a 1,008 pixel array prototype without microlenses in a {BlueFors} dilution refrigerator. {The array is cooled to a temperature of 125 mK for the measurements presented in this paper}. {Without lenses, radiation enters the wafer through the backside with a circular aperture for each pixel defined by holes in the Ti grid.} The readout circuit and array housing are designed to reduce stray electrical power and light.
 This experimental setup was previously used to demonstrate NEPs down to $2\times10^{-20}\;\mathrm{W}/\sqrt{\mathrm{Hz}}$ \cite{echternach_large_2022}.
 A detailed description of the experimental setup and single-tone measurements of precursor devices to those presented here can be found in Hailey-Dunsheath et al. \cite{shd_singletone_2023}.
-For the multi-tone measurements in this paper, we use a Xilinx Radio Frequency System on a Chip (RFSoC) with firmware \cite{adriankaisinclair_adriankaisinclairprimecam_gateware_design_2023} and software \cite{burgoyne_primecam_readout_2023} developed for the Prime-Cam instrument \cite{sinclair_ccat-prime_2022}.
-Noise ($S_{xx}$) and response ($dx/dP_{\mathrm{abs}}$) measurements were performed on our array sequentially using the multi-tone system and the single-tone system described in Hailey-Dunsheath et al. \cite{shd_singletone_2023}.
-These measurements were consistent between the single-tone and multi-tone readout systems.
+For the multitone measurements in this paper, we use a Xilinx Radio Frequency System on a Chip (RFSoC) with firmware \cite{adriankaisinclair_adriankaisinclairprimecam_gateware_design_2023} and software \cite{burgoyne_primecam_readout_2023} developed for the Prime-Cam instrument \cite{sinclair_ccat-prime_2022}.
+Noise ($S_{xx}$) and response ($dx/dP_{\mathrm{abs}}$) measurements were performed on our array sequentially using the multitone system and the single-tone system described in Hailey-Dunsheath et al. \cite{shd_singletone_2023}.
+These measurements were consistent between the single-tone and multitone readout systems.